ryu1kn/whatsdone/README.md

 Personal activity tracker.
 Take memos of what I (or we) have done today.

+This is my toy project that I experiment different technologies I want to try.

 - infrastructure
   - ~~heroku + MongoDB~~
   - ~~heroku + DynamoDB~~